 For example, for a 65-year-old female, nonsmoker Plan N monthly premiums average:

 - $104.48 in the 77450 zip code in Houston with a range of $86.30 to $144.75 per month

 - $216.12 in the 33311 zip code in Fort Lauderdale with a range of $173.27-$269.52 per month

 When can I enroll in a Medicare Supplement Plan N plan?

 You can enroll in Medicare Supplement Insurance Plan N after you have signed up for the federal Medicare program Plan A and B. The best time to sign up for a Medigap plan is during your sixth-month Medigap open enrollment period, which starts on the first day of the month in which you meet both of the following criteria:

 - Age 65 or older

-It’s extremely beneficial to take advantage of that open enrollment period.
-For that entire six-month period, insurance carriers cannot reject your application based on your health status or charge you more because of pre-existing health conditions.
+We recommend taking advantage of the open enrollment period because insurance carriers can’t reject your application based on your health condition or pre-existing health conditions.